 Management Accountant, Small Business Support Services, Warrenton, VA

-A Warrenton resident since 1984, Elaine is an Accountant, a QuickBooks Coach and owner of Small Business Support Services.
-Elaine has volunteered with Fauquier FISH since 2000 and currently serves as Director, Food Pantry Programs.
+A Warrenton resident since 1984, Elaine Harris is an Accountant, a QuickBooks Coach and owner of Small Business Support Services.
+Elaine has volunteered with Fauquier FISH since 2000.
 She was the driving force behind the 2015 transformation of the food bank into the nutrition focused Fauquier FISH Food Pantry and is the creator of the DASH Meals Program.

 Neighbors helping neighbors with kindness and respect just as we would want to be treated in a time of need.